Lost A Beloved Pet?: EMDR Therapy Can Help

 Here are some signs that EMDR might be beneficial:

 EMDR therapy can be a powerful tool for healing after pet loss, but it’s not the right fit for everyone.
+It's completely normal to have questions about the process.

-Here are some common concerns and talking points to discuss with your therapist:
+Here are some common concerns and talking points to discuss with your therapist.

 "I'm worried about revisiting painful memories during EMDR.
 Can you explain how EMDR helps me process them without getting overwhelmed?"